ramigs/nuxt-fauna-article/nuxt-fauna.md

-The widespread of functionality APIs makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over again, now be delegated to the experts of those specific domains.
+The widespread of functionality APIs makes way for common tasks - such as authentication, e-commerce, and data storage - that used to be implemented over and over, now be delegated to the experts of those specific domains.

 distinguishing static data and real-time data